 The majority of funds will be injected into a five-year campaign that will involve working closely with WA farmers via the new CarbonCare™ project.
 CarbonCare™ is a research project aimed at helping farmers and landowners take full advantage of the carbon market opportunities available now and in the future, providing them with information about the benefits of taking part in carbon farming.

-CNCF will begin its CarbonCare™ project this month by seeking the perspectives of farmers and carbon offset buyers to understand what’s required to increase participation in carbon farming.
-CNCF will use this research to identify opportunities to encourage more landowners to plant trees to offset carbon emissions.
+Carbon Positive Australia will begin its CarbonCare™ project this month by seeking the perspectives of farmers and carbon offset buyers to understand what’s required to increase participation in carbon farming.
+The organisation will use this research to identify opportunities to encourage more landowners to plant trees to offset carbon emissions.

 “This support has the potential to transform the Western Australian landscape on a large scale.
 We owe a big thanks to Lotterywest and all its supporters for seeing the importance of our work to promote innovative and creative solutions to environmental challenges.”